BeanGreen247/macro-keyboard-guide/README.md

 # macro-keyboard-guide
-a guide on setting up a secondary macro keyboard
+a guide on setting up a secondary keyboard as a macro keyboard

 ## The guide
 ```